 Commercial catch was below TACC due to low catches in regional areas resulting from economic and accessibility issues.
-The commercial fishing effort (469 days) was also below the expected range.
+The commercial fishing effort (420 days) was also below the expected range.
 Area 8 is still closed due to the catastrophic mortality following a marine heatwave.
-The recreational catch range in the

-Perth Metropolitan Fishery overlaps with the upper end of the acceptable range due to larger size of abalone taken.
+The recreational catch range in the Perth Metropolitan Fishery was above the acceptable range due to larger size of abalone taken, favourable weather conditions and a recovering stock.